 The policy is seeking to ensure that all new development (non-domestic and residential) is delivered to a high standard.
-To achieve this, all residential development will have to meet Level 4 Home Quality Mark and non-domestic meet BREEAM Outstanding.
+To achieve this, all residential development will have to meet Level 4 Home Quality Mark (HQM) and non-domestic to meet a minimum BREEAM Excellent.
+Non-domestic developments aiming for a higher BREEAM or HQM rating

-The Home Quality Mark (HQM)3233 certification scheme from BRE awards a 1-5 star rating for new homes against a set of criteria which include living costs, health and wellbeing and environmental footprint.
+The Home Quality Mark 2930 certification scheme from BRE awards a 1-5 star rating for new homes against a set of criteria which include living costs, health and wellbeing and environmental footprint.